Skin allergies (atopy) in cats

 - Treatment for atopy often includes avoiding the things your cat is allergic to, medication to stop the itch and skin supplements.

-- Contact your vet for an appointment if you notice your cat scratching more than usual, losing fur or developing a rash.
+- Contact your vet if you notice your cat scratching more than usual, losing fur or developing a rash.

 What is atopy?